These Banks Offer Free Checking Accounts With No Minimum Balance

 Everyone needs a basic checking account.
 It’s the account you use to pay the bills, go to lunch and the other expenditures of everyday life.

 What you don’t need are random fees just for having that account.
 A monthly maintenance fee?
 Your checking account doesn’t need an oil change.
-What is that fee really even for?

 The other thing you don’t need is a minimum balance requirement.
 That basically means you have a set amount of money that you don’t get to use.
 Ever.
 At least not until you close the account.
 Or, if you do dip into that balance, you get more fees.
 Ugh.